RussellJBrown/SingIT/README.md

+User Docs/Developer Docs are being created Project is currently messy but should be fixed in the future.

 *This doc will be added to as more progress is made on the project* Language Identification of Vocal Lyrics in Songs Russell Brown